igniterealtime/Smack/documentation/connections.md

 ----------------------

 ```
-// Create the configuration for this new connection_
+// Create the configuration for this new connection
-ConnectionConfiguration config = new ConnectionConfiguration("jabber.org", 5222);
+XMPPTCPConnectionConfigurationBuilder configBuilder = XMPPTCPConnectionConfiguration.builder();
+configBuilder.setUsernameAndPassword("username", "password");
+configBuilder.setResource("SomeResource");
+configBuilder.setServiceName("jabber.org");

-AbstractXMPPConnection connection = new XMPPTCPConnection(config);
+AbstractXMPPConnection connection = new XMPPTCPConnection(configBuilder.build());
-// Connect to the server_
+// Connect to the server
 connection.connect();
-// Log into the server_
+// Log into the server
-connection.login("username", "password", "SomeResource");
+connection.login();

 ...

-// Disconnect from the server_
+// Disconnect from the server
 connection.disconnect();
 ```